Different types of mutation depending upon its effect.

 A mutation which causes the death of an organism or affects the survival of an organism is called as a lethal mutation.
 If a mutation causes death in a certain environment than the mutation is called as a conditional lethal mutation.

-In this type of mutation, a mutant allele causes mutant phenotype on certain specific environment while remain wild type in some other environment.
+In this type of mutation, the mutant allele causes mutant phenotype in a certain specific environment while remaining wild type in some other environment.

 The conditions which favour the growth of mutant colonies are called restrictive conditions.
 In contrast, conditions which cause the growth of wild-type phenotype (having wild-type allele) are called as permissive conditions.